Search Overview

 In this dropdown, you can filter files by their size.
 The following options are supported:

 Here you can specify the time period in which the files you're searching for should have been modified.
-This filter supports the following options:
+This filters supports the following options:

 Filter by time period